eve-seat/seat/docs/INSTALL_Centos.md

   - Paste this line: `* * * * * /usr/bin/php /var/www/seat/artisan scheduled:run 1>> /dev/null 2>&1`

 #### 10. Security #####
-The web interface has no configured default account and should have the admin account added the `seat:reset` artisan command:
+The web interface has a default account for the user `admin`, and should have its password set with `php artisan seat:reset`

 ```bash
 $ php artisan seat:reset